danyu1/FlightPhase/README.md

 ## 🧾 License

 MIT — do cool things, attribute when you can.
-Please be a good citizen to TFRRS (polite delays, low QPS, cache aggressively).
+Please be a good citizen to WorldAthletics (polite delays, low QPS, cache aggressively).